dominicmason555/100Languages/README.md

 | 099               | [Largest Exponential](https://projecteuler.net/problem=99)                      | [099_Largest_Exponential](./src/099_Largest_Exponential/)                                           |              | <ul><li> -[ ]   </li></ul> |
 | 100               | [Arranged Probability](https://projecteuler.net/problem=100)                    | [100_Arranged_Probability](./src/100_Arranged_Probability/)                                         |              | <ul><li> -[ ]   </li></ul> |

-## *Please, tell me you didn't do this by hand!*

-Of course not!
-I'm a software developer and by that I mean lazy.
-I'd much rather spend 20 minutes writing scripts to do something for me than 10 minutes doing data entry by hand!
-You can find these in the [scripts folder](./scripts/) if you'd like to expand this to add more challenges.